RealPolitiX/peakfind2D/README.md

 3. Find the region with potential peaks according to ranking of summed intensity (findPeakCandidates)
 4. Apply distance filter to the candidates (distanceFilter)
 5. Apply Gaussian filter to the candidates 1-2 times (GaussianFilter)
+6. Calculate the averaged intensity of a number of pixels around the peak (avgnearest)

 ### Visualization: